Title IX, Education Amendments of 1972

 For Faculty, Staff, and Visitors

-- If you have a complaint against a Michigan Tech faculty or staff member or visitor for sexual harassment, sex discrimination, or sexual violence, you should contact the Institutional Equity Office.
+- If you have a complaint against a Michigan Tech faculty or staff member or visitor, you should contact the Institutional Equity Office.
 The Associate Director is responsible for Title IX compliance for matters involving faculty and staff, including training, education, communication, and administration of the complaint procedure for all complaints against faculty, staff, and visitors, including those complaints filed by students.

 - Public Safety and Police Services: 906-487-2216